Stephen C. Pepper

 (9) empathy and-sympathy theory in ethics.

-tend more towards Pepper than Whitehead, without the latter’s logician and
+Pepper than Whitehead, without the latter’s logician and mathematician bias.

-mathematician bias.
-The above quoted statement by Zhuangzi
+The above quoted statement by Zhuangzi can be

-can be hermeneutically interpreted in our modern terminology: “A philosopher is
+hermeneutically interpreted in our modern terminology: “A philosopher is one

 Quality in nature, is enabled to construct a world hypothesis in terms of